UCLA softball and other women's teams will visit Trump's White House on Friday

 I’m Lindsay Gibbs, your captain on this journey.
 If you haven’t already, please subscribe by adding your email in the box below.
 That’s the only way to keep this thing going.

-And, if you’re enjoying yourself here at Power Plays, please help me spread the word.
+If you’re enjoying yourself here at Power Plays, please help me spread the word.

 Today, we’re looking at the decision of UCLA softball and other NCAA championship programs to visit the White House and take a photo op with President Trump.